valentinpuente/CTXSimul/HOWTO.md

 No source code is provided at this time.
 Only the basic launcher Python script and the swig wrapper to the binary (and the simulator binary).
-This is only a "proof of life of the paper, not a tool to be used beyond that.
+This is only a "proof" of life of the paper, not a tool to be used beyond that.
 Further down the line, the source code of the simulator will be released.

 ## Setup a Docker Container